FindMySchool LogoFindMySchool

 The school maintains what one might call grammar school traditions without becoming parochial.
 There is a Christian character (reflected in mandatory PSHE and assemblies), but no overt religious selection or requirement.
 Students are drawn from across Lincolnshire and beyond, including Stamford, Peterborough, the Deepings, and Spalding.
 This geographic breadth creates social and cultural diversity within the selective intake.
 Leadership emphasises individual student flourishing; the school employs a student manager, safeguarding officer, and counsellor to support students navigating adolescence.
 Sixth formers benefit from dedicated pastoral teams and a substantial wraparound support structure.

 Bourne delivers consistently strong GCSE outcomes.
-In the latest examination cycle, 54% of entries achieved grades 9-7, well above the England average of 54%.
-Attainment 8 averages 68.1, significantly exceeding the national figure.
-Crucially, 74% of pupils achieved grade 5 or above in the English Baccalaureate, a breadth measure that reflects rigorous curriculum provision across sciences, languages, and humanities.
+In the 2025 dataset, 52.7% of published GCSE grades were 9-7.
+Attainment 8 averages 68.6, and 66.1% of pupils achieved grade 5 or above in the English Baccalaureate, a breadth measure that reflects rigorous curriculum provision across sciences, languages, and humanities.

-The school ranks 369th in England for GCSE performance (FindMySchool ranking), placing it in the top 8% nationally and first among local grammar schools.
+The school ranks 346th out of 3,895 schools in England for GCSE academic performance (FindMySchool ranking), placing it around the top 9% nationally and 1st in Bourne for secondary outcomes.
 Progress 8 scores of +0.68 indicate that students make above-average progress relative to their starting points at age 11.
 This demonstrates the school adds genuine value to the cohort it receives.

 Sixth form performance is equally strong.
-Some 63% of A-level entries achieve grades A*-B, well exceeding the England average of 47%.
-The school ranks 562nd in England for A-level outcomes (FindMySchool data), placing it in the top 21% nationally and reflecting consistent quality at post-16.
+In the 2025 dataset, 70% of A-level entries achieved grades A* to B. The school ranks 485th out of 2,549 providers in England for A-level academic outcomes (FindMySchool data), placing it around the top 20% nationally and reflecting consistent quality at post-16.
 Subject specialist teaching and small group sizes (particularly in A-level seminars) enable rigorous, personalised instruction.

 In 2024, three students secured places at Cambridge and Oxford out of 19 applications, evidence of the school's elite academic positioning.
 Beyond Oxbridge, approximately 71% of leavers progressed to university in the 2023-24 cohort, with a significant proportion attending Russell Group institutions including Leeds, Newcastle, Sheffield, Nottingham, UEA, and Nottingham Trent.